 From October 1, 2010 to May 13, 2020 I was employed at PWTW St. John the Baptist Section (currently PWTW Collegium Joanneum) as an adjunct (Assistant Professor).
 Since May 14, 2020 I have been employed as an Associate Professor.
 Throughout this period, I have been actively involved in the organizational activities of the university.

 In the years 2011-2020, at the PWTW Collegium Joanneum, I was the Deputy Head for Education in charge of the Master’s Part-Time Programme, and in the years 2017-2020 – also the Deputy Head for Education in charge of the Postgraduate Programme in Catechetics.

-My academic achievements, after the doctorate, consist of the following: postdoctoral dissertation, thirty-nine scientific articles (including two articles, which are reprints of parts of my doctoral thesis, one article is the reprint of parts of my master’s thesis; thirty-five research articles were published and reviewed in scientific journals, four were published and reviewed as a part of collective work), four scientific reviews, and one report.
+My academic achievements, after the doctorate, consist of the following: postdoctoral dissertation, forty scientific articles (including two articles, which are reprints of parts of my doctoral thesis, one article is the reprint of parts of my master's thesis; thirty-five research articles were published and reviewed in scientific journals, five were published and reviewed as a part of collective work), four scientific reviews, and one report.
 All the works were published and reviewed in scientific journals.
 Their full list has been included to the documentation below.

 I was a participant in twenty conferences, actively participated in nine conferences (including one international), and was actively involved in preparing six thematic symposia.
 I am a reviewer of the journal “Bielańskie Studia Teologiczne”, thematic editor of the legal texts of the journal “Warszawskie Studia Teologiczne“ and a member of two scientific associations.
 I have numerous didactic achievements in popularizing science.

 The subject of my research to date has largely focused on various aspects of sacramental law.
 However, this material does not exhaust the whole field of my academic activity.
 My publications also concern: temporal goods of the Church, ecclesiastical criminal law (procedural and material), procedural marriage law, Church-state law and the theory of law.
 This division is purely theoretical, because when conducting scientific research, one cannot limit oneself to a single area of church law.